Adalene

 Adalene is a Nashville, Tennessee-based rock band formed in the fall of 2009 featuring Brett Moyer (ex-Return to Self) on vocals, Josh Mitchell (Protea) on guitar/keys, Jonathan Stoye on bass, Corey Rozzoni (ex-Burden Brothers, Lights of Marfa) on guitar, and Jeremy Moore (ex-Faktion) on drums.

 The band released their debut EP "Night On Fire" independently in 2010.

 Biography

 Adalene is a rock band from Nashville, TN composed of Brett Moyer (ex-Return to Self) on vocals, Josh Mitchell (Protea) on guitar, Jonathan Stoye (Framing Hanely) on bass guitar, Corey "Rizzo" Rozzoni (ex-Burden Brothers, Lights of Marfa) on guitar, and Jeremy Moore (ex-3 Pill Morning/Faktion) on drums.
+The band performed mostly regionally but did play sporadically in the Midwest and South as well.

 Hiatus (2013-Present)

 Shortly after the release of "Atlantic Heart", the band announced via Facebook that they would be taking a break.
 Citing the hiatus as amicable, the members embarked on various projects: bassist Jonathan Stoye joined Framing Hanely while guitarist Corey Rozzoni started a collaborative project called Lights of Marfa, and in May 2019 guitarist Josh Mitchell formed a rock/pop trio in Michigan called Protea.

+In the fall of 2020, Rozzoni joined Nashville-based rock band, The Great Affairs.
+Their new record, his first with the band, "Sleepwalker" is set for release in late 2023.

+In 2021 Stoye released his first solo album "Our Wooden Bed" and has since released several singles as well.